 The U.S. News & World Report recognized tax accountants for having the 42nd best job.
 Current unemployment for tax accountants is a low 1.8 percent.
 Prospects are good for new tax accountants.
 The Department of Labor predicts the employment of tax accountants will rise 6 percent.
 Through 2028, the number of accountants will jump to 1.514 million.
 About 90,700 new accounting jobs are expected this decade.
 In comparison, the demand for tax examiners and collectors will drop two percent for 1,400 jobs lost.
 Accounting clerks will have a four percent hiring decline and lose 65,800 jobs.
 Tax accountants have one of the sunniest 10-year outlooks in financial services.
 What’s driving demand for tax accountants?
 Recent changes to the tax code and regulations are making more clients hire tax accountants.
 The healthy economy also has more businesses starting up and needing tax guidance.

 Years ago, tax agencies employed accountants with general bookkeeping skills and an associate’s degree from a business college to do seasonal work at income tax time.
-With the increased complexity of tax laws across all levels of government, today’s professionals need at least a bachelor’s in some area of finance and business.
-Typically, this is a general accounting degree with studies focused on: financial planning, taxation principles, auditing, cost and tax accounting, and tax laws at federal, state and local levels.
+With the increased complexity of tax laws across all levels of government, today’s professionals need at least a bachelor’s in finance or business.
+Typically, this is a general accounting degree with studies focused on financial planning, taxation principles, auditing, cost and tax accounting, and tax laws at federal, state, and local levels.
 Additionally, some financial institutions and government agencies prefer a tax accountant to hold a master’s degree in specialized tax areas combined with job experience.